hejian3/py3dtiles/CONTRIBUTING.md

 We use the linter [commitizen](https://github.com/commitizen-tools/commitizen) with the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) configuration (the default one).

 ### Code linters
-We use the linter [flake8](https://flake8.pycqa.org/en/latest/) spiced up with some plugins (flake8-import-order, flake8-bugbear, flake8-comprehensions, flake8-simplify, flake8-builtins, flake8-pie).
+We use the linter [flake8](https://flake8.pycqa.org/en/latest/) spiced up with some plugins.
 In addition, there are [pyupgrade](https://github.com/asottile/pyupgrade) and [autoflake](https://github.com/PyCQA/autoflake).

 These linters detect paterns that can be simplified, modernized or that are prone to future bugs.
 But they also remove useless variables, imports and passes.
 Flake8 only raises errors without fixing them.
 Pyupgrade and autoflake directly fix found issues.